 It makes sense that there is a premium to pay for new build property.
 However, there will be points in the market cycle when it does not make sense to buy new-build property because the new build premium is too high and the pricing is just too steep.
 At this point in the cycle, it can make sense to buy second-hand property if you are desperate to purchase, but my advice is advice simple – do not buy at this time.

 Ability to Add Value

 There will be situations where you can add value to the property by extending the property or buying subdividing the land on which it sits on.
 In these, scenarios it certainly makes sense to buy second-hand, assuming that you are not overpaying for the future ability to do this.
 Additionally, the great thing about this situation is there is no reason why you need to do this straight away.
 You can wait until some point in the future and do the work then.

 However, this will only be practical in some circumstances.
 If you’re investing property overseas, it will be very hard to coordinate these works from a distance.

 Second-hand Property is Cheaper

-Second-hand property is cheaper, so if your budget is very tight and you just want to get on the property ladder, second-hand property can be a good option.
+Second-hand property is cheaper, so if your budget is very tight and you just want to get on the property ladder, a second-hand property can be a good option.
 However, just remember there is the potential for the benefit to be quickly eroded through maintenance costs.

 Less Unknown Information

-There is obviously, far less unknown information about existing property, you’ll be able to apply for a mortgage straight away and have a far better idea of what it will rent for.
+There is obviously, far less unknown information about an existing property, you’ll be able to apply for a mortgage straight away and have a far better idea of what it will rent for.